Paolo Casati: Biography

 Born in Piacenza to a Milanese family, he joined the Jesuits in 1634.
-After completing his mathematical and theological studies, he moved to Rome, where he assumed the position of professor at the Collegio Romano.
+From 1636 to 1637 he studied physics and metaphysics at the College of Ferrara.
+One of the most famous Jesuits scientists of the time, Niccolò Cabeo (1586–1650), was teaching at Ferrara when Casati arrived there.
+In 1640 he moved to the Roman College, where he studied theology for four years.
+He was thes sent to teach logic at the Jesuit college of Bologna.
+Bologna Jesuits had developed a strong program of experimentation, such as with falling bodies.
+During his time in Bologna, Casati frequented the scientific circle gathered around Giovanni Battista Riccioli and Francesco Maria Grimaldi.
+In Bologna Casati befriended the mathematician Giannantonio Rocca (1607-1656), a disciple of Cavalieri and one of the first Italian supporters of Cartesian philosophy.
+In 1650, Casati moved to Rome, where he assumed the position of professor at the Roman College.
 He was given the chair in mathematics after teaching philosophy and theology.

 Casati in Sweden

 In 1651, Casati was sent on a mission to Stockholm in order to gauge the sincerity of Christina of Sweden's intention to become Catholic.
 He subsequently returned to his post at Rome.
 In 1677, he moved to the Jesuit College in Parma, where he remained until his death.
 Casati was a friend and correspondent of the famous florentine librarian Antonio Magliabechi, and other scientists like Carlo Rinaldini, Giovanni Antonio Rocca and Daniello Bartoli.

 Casati's Terra machinis mota

 The astronomical work Terra machinis mota (1658) imagines a dialogue between Galileo, Paul Guldin, and Marin Mersenne on various intellectual problems of cosmology, geography, astronomy and geodesy.
 For example, they discuss how to determine the Earth's dimensions, floating bodies, the phenomena of capillarity, and also describe the experiment on the vacuum made by Otto von Guericke in 1654.
 The work is remarkable for the fact that it represents Galileo in a positive light, in a Jesuit work, only 25 years after Galileo's condemnation by the Church.